nickarrow/the-foundry/Epistolary Framework/Epistolary Guide.md

 **Your ongoing responsibilities:**
 1. **Monitor letters** — Read new letters as they come in
-2. **Track progress** — Update the Shared Vow when letters mark progress
+2. **Track progress** — Update the Shared Vow when letters mark progress (milestones)
-3. **Track turns** — Note who marked progress last (they can't mark again until someone else does)
-4. **Maintain context** — Keep the campaign docs updated if needed
+3. **Maintain context** — Keep the campaign docs updated if needed
-5. **Facilitate the endgame** — When the track is full, make the Fulfill Your Vow move and invite final letters
+4. **Facilitate the endgame** — When the track is full, make the Fulfill Your Vow move and invite final letters

 **You don't need to:**
 - Approve letters before they're posted